 We do this to tailor our marketing messaging and content.

-The cookies we place on your device fall into three broad categories:
+The cookies we place on your device fall into four broad categories:

-We use some cookies to monitor how well our website works.
-These cookies record anonymous data on how visitors use our website.
-This includes how many people have looked at certain pages, how long visitors stay on the site, and what devices they use.
-We use this data to identify changes that we could make to improve your experience and to make our website more efficient.
+These cookies record anonymous data on how visitors use our website to help us monitor how well our website works.
+This data includes how many people have looked at specific pages, how long visitors stay on the site, and what devices they use.
+We use this data to identify changes that we could make to improve your experience and make our website more efficient.

 Other tracking technologies